 Since its inception in 1986, the Animal Welfare League has placed nearly 2,500 companion animals in forever homes.
-In 2010, 41 dogs and cats were rescued and placed with loving families.
+On average, 100 dogs and cats are rescued and placed with loving families each year.
 Animal Welfare League volunteers care for homeless pets, rescue and rehabilitate companion animals, provide education and support to the community, and care for several communities of feral cats.

 The Animal Welfare League is a 501(c)(3) organization, so all donations are tax-deductible.

 - Animal well-being is necessary to the physical and mental health of our community.